biocore/qiime/_sources/scripts/parallel_pick_otus_blast.txt

 	-b, `-`-blast_db
 		Database to blast against [default: None]
 	`-`-min_aligned_percent
-		Minimum percent of query sequence that can be aligned to consider a hit (BLAST OTU picker only) [default: 0.5] -O, `-`-jobs_to_start
+		Minimum percent of query sequence that can be aligned to consider a hit, expressed as a fraction between 0 and 1 (BLAST OTU picker only) [default: 0.5]
+	-O, `-`-jobs_to_start
-		Number of jobs to start [default: 2]
+		Number of jobs to start [default: 1]
 	-R, `-`-retain_temp_files
 		Retain temporary files after runs complete (useful for debugging) [default: False] -S, `-`-suppress_submit_jobs